What is the Economic Stress Index?

 Before 1994, the Bureau of Labor Statistics used Unemployment series U-1 through U-7, while today it uses only U-1 through U-6.
 The Stress Index uses U-7 for the pre-1994 years.
 While not measured exactly the same way, it is still the most identical to the U-6.

 Secondly, the monthly ESI report before 2020 relied on Household Income data from a private research group.
-However, they do not provide this data anymore so we are now using disposal personal income data from the Commerce Department for the monthly report.
+However, they do not provide this data anymore, so we are now using disposable personal income data from the Commerce Department for the monthly report.

-Please note that the ESI numbers are not weighed or interpreted by any one person.
-Anyone who understands our simple mathematical metric as explained above can add up the Economic Stress Index on their own.
+Thirdly, the ESI numbers are not weighed or interpreted by any one person.
+Anyone who understands our simple mathematical metric, as explained above, can add up the Economic Stress Index on their own.
 The ESI is merely a metric to look in one shot at three broad economic numbers.

 When does the Economic Stress Index get updated?